amroee2/PIC_Assembly/README.md

 ### To do list:
 - [x] Print "Welcome to SFR04 Modules" message.
 - [x] Blinking welcome message.
-- [ ] read from ultrasonic module.
+- [x] read from ultrasonic module.
-- [ ] view ultrasonic value on Lcd.
+- [x] view ultrasonic value on Lcd.
 - [ ] connect ultrasonic with decoder & miltiplexer.
 - [ ] calculate max 4 values and view on Lcd.
+- [ ] Display three digits on LCD